Almost integer

 In recreational mathematics, an almost integer (or near-integer) is any number that is not an integer but is very close to one.
-Almost integers are considered interesting when they arise in some context in which they are unexpected.
+Almost integers may be considered interesting when they arise in some context in which they are unexpected.

 Almost integers relating to the golden ratio and Fibonacci numbers

-Well-known examples of almost integers are high powers of the golden ratio $\phi=\frac{1+\sqrt5}{2}\approx 1.618$, for example:
+Some examples of almost integers are high powers of the golden ratio $\phi=\frac{1+\sqrt5}{2}\approx 1.618$, for example:

 The fact that these powers approach integers is non-coincidental, because the golden ratio is a Pisot–Vijayaraghavan number.

 The ratios of Fibonacci or Lucas numbers can also make almost integers, for instance:

 The above examples can be generalized by the following sequences, which generate near-integers approaching Lucas numbers with increasing precision:

 As n increases, the number of consecutive nines or zeros beginning at the tenths place of a(n) approaches infinity.

 Almost integers relating to e and

 Other occurrences of non-coincidental near-integers involve the three largest Heegner numbers:

 where the non-coincidence can be better appreciated when expressed in the common simple form: